rcosta-git/rcosta-git.github.io/README.md

 As an undergraduate student at Tufts University, I was focused on pure mathematics, studying abroad in Moscow in the summer of 2014, and in 2015 I published a paper in number theory on *p*-adic dynamical systems, [A *p*-adic Perron-Frobenius Theorem](https://arxiv.org/abs/1509.01702).
 I also enjoyed set theory, type theory, category theory, and logic.

+Below is a series of images with people who have inspired me.
+While I could write extensively about each of them, I'll highlight the last two in particular.
+I was invited, along with other [Research Science Institute](https://www.cee.org/research-science-institute) alumni, to meet [Jerome Powell](https://www.federalreserve.gov/aboutthefed/bios/board/powell.htm) at the [Federal Reserve](https://www.federalreserve.gov/).
+It was an honor for me to shake his hand and ask his thoughts on a quotation from [Milton Friedman](https://www.nobelprize.org/prizes/economic-sciences/1976/friedman/biographical/), whom he had been discussing with us.
+Our conversation deepened my interest in monetary policy, particularly the role of monetary aggregates in economic stability.
+Inspired by his insights, I began exploring financial markets more seriously, studying both historical perspectives and modern quantitative approaches.
+I also had the opportunity to take a photo with [Dr. Talithia D. Williams](https://www.talithiawilliams.com/), a statistician, educator, and the first African-American woman to achieve tenure at [Harvey Mudd College](https://www.hmc.edu/).
+When I attended her talk at Tufts, she spoke about using statistics not just as a tool for analysis but as a means to understand inequality and work toward fairness.
+Her emphasis on the power of data to uncover systemic disparities reinforced my belief in applying mathematics to real-world challenges.
+Beyond inspiring me to deepen my knowledge of statistics, she has shaped the way I think about leveraging quantitative methods for equity, education, and the public good.

 <div style="display: flex; flex-wrap: wrap; gap: 10px; justify-content: center;">
   <div style="max-width: 30%; min-width: 250px;">
     <img src="images/jmm_rob_Yann_LeCun.jpg" alt="Rob with Yann LeCun" style="width: 100%; border-radius: 5px;">